 Hoosiers filed 13,455 complaints about unwanted calls in 2014.
 Despite the aggressive enforcement efforts of the Indiana Attorney General's office and the Federal Trade Commission, Hoosiers are still plagued with phone calls playing automated messages known as robocalls.
 In fact, more than 50 percent of the complaints filed last year were regarding robocalls.

 Federal and state leaders agree that accessibility, affordability and caller-ID spoofing technology have helped create this flood of robocalls.
-Illegitimate businesses and scammers using VOIP or Voice Over Internet Protocol can make thousands of calls per minute – at a low cost – from anywhere in the world.
+Illegitimate businesses and scammers using VoIP or Voice Over Internet Protocol can make thousands of calls per minute – at a low cost – from anywhere in the world.
 Caller ID spoofing technology allows scammers to disguise the source of the call, so the number on your caller ID is often phony.

 In Indiana, most robocalls are illegal regardless of whether or not your number is registered on the Do Not Call list.
 Exceptions include calls from school districts to students, parents or employees and businesses advising employees of work schedules.
-It is also legal if a live phone operator first obtains your permission before playing a pre-recorded message.
+It is legal if a live phone operator first obtains your permission before playing a pre-recorded message.

 The Attorney General’s Office is working hard to identify ways to better trace illegal calls, prosecute violators and combat caller-ID spoofing.

 The Attorney General’s Action Plan